 - A small ruler for measuring pinned changes on the garment.

-- A straight see-thru plastic ruler with 1/8” markings to measure and plot adjustments every few inches (or more frequently as needed).
+- A straight see-through plastic ruler with 1/8” markings to measure and plot adjustments every few inches (or more frequently as needed).

 - A curved style and/or hip ruler, depending on the project, to blend a new line into the existing line gradually and smoothly.
 You may need to flip a curved ruler over, or flip it head to tail, to find the best fitting curve.
 It is more important to create a smooth line than to squarely intersect every plotted point.